We were invited to tour the beautiful and famous Schloss Marienburg, just outside of Hannover, on our way home.

 There were various family trees representing the Hanoverian monarchy, set within the Queen’s private chambers.
 From here we were given private access to the Queen’s beautiful balcony.
 It was windy and the skies were thinking of raining down on us, but I didn’t care; the view was amazing.

 Shortly after our tour, we decided it was time for lunch.
-Originally the Queen’s horse stables and carriage depot, this quaint little room has been turned into a 19th century brasseries.
+Originally the Queen’s horse stables and carriage depot, this quaint little room has been turned into a 19th-century brasserie.
 The front entrance had a beautiful display of cakes and pies…it was glorious.

 Castle Court Yard

-The castle court yard and restaurant is the only part of Schloss Marienburg that you may enter without a tour guide.
+The castle courtyard and restaurant are the only part of Schloss Marienburg that you may enter without a tour guide.
 I suggest arriving early and taking your time exploring the nooks and crannies of this amazing open space.